Non-Markovian dynamics in nonstationary Gaussian baths: a hierarchy of pure states approach: Theory

 Additional nonlinearity arises from the modified noise term.
 Rather than the original $Z(t)$, the equation now involves

-which includes a deterministic shift.
+which includes an additional term that can be viewed as an analogue of the conditional polarization field generated by the system for a given stochastic realization.
+Consequently, the noise ${Z}(t)$ appearing in the first term---whose correlation properties remain unchanged---represents fluctuations about this conditional field.
 The integral can be efficiently computed by solving a system of differential equations.
 In the special case where $f_j(t) = g_j(t)$, the entire $\tilde{Z}(t)$ can be obtained by solving a set of stochastic differential equations.

 In the numerical simulations that follow, observables are computed from solutions of the nonlinear equation \eqref{eq: nonlinear SSE (I)}.
 The linear equation \eqref{eq: SSE (I)}, however, remains valuable, as it provides a route to an equivalent deterministic method---the hierarchy of master equations---which is also used in the numerical demonstrations.